Skip to content

 What Is the SCR framework?
 Your guide to better business storytelling

-The SCR framework is all about guiding your audience through a logical, structured argument so they naturally arrive at the conclusion you want them to reach.
-It stands for Situation, Complication, Resolution—basically, setting the stage, introducing a problem, and then presenting the solution.
+The SCR framework is all about transforming a set of facts into a compelling narrative that demands action.
+It guides your audience through a structured argument so they naturally arrive at the conclusion you want them to reach.
+It stands for Situation, Complication, Resolution—a sequence designed to move people from passive agreement to active buy-in.

-It’s especially useful when you need to persuade people—whether that’s convincing leadership to approve a new initiative, aligning a team on a strategy shift, or even making the case for a big decision in a high-stakes meeting.
+It’s especially powerful when you need to persuade—whether that’s convincing leadership to approve a new initiative, aligning a team on a strategy shift, or making the case for a big decision in a high-stakes meeting.

 Humans process information best when it follows a story-like structure.
 If you just state the problem and your solution in a blunt, factual way—like: